AndrewJMart/AndrewJMart.github.io/_posts/2025-11-01-Goals-Of-Blog.md

 ---

-As a special shoutout, the abstract name of the blog "The Shade" is a special nod to a special person in my life who inspires me to healthily better myself everyday.
+As a special shoutout, the abstract name of the blog *The Shade* is a special nod to a special person in my life who inspires me to healthily better myself everyday.